Places to Visit in Scotland in Winter

 Address: Castle St, Glasgow, G4 0UZ

-The Necropolis was built when the need for more burial space for Glasgow’s growing population reached a crisis point in the 19th century, and today the entire site covers a remarkable 37 acres.
-This is great news for tourists, as the Necropolis offers a fascinating experience walking along the network of paths that run through the graveyard, and it’s big enough to spend several hours exploring the grounds.
+The Necropolis was founded when the need for more burial space for Glasgow’s growing population reached a crisis point in the 19th century, and today the entire site covers a remarkable 37 acres.
+This is great news for tourists as the Necropolis offers a fascinating experience with a network of paths that run through the graveyard.

 The Riverside Museum of Transport